ShawxingKwok/ITWorks/content/_index.md

 job has its threshold.

 At last, **I have some great proposals and one halfway wonderful work** which need some top company to help complete.
-I have sent resumes to common top IT companies, but those limited resume sizes are too small and they didn't give me opportunities to display.

 Welcome to visit my {{< newTab "GitHub profile" "https://www.github.com/ShawxingKwok/" >}}, or contact with me via {{< newTab email "mailto:ShawxingKwok@126.com">}}.